oracle-livelabs/sprints/data-management/sprint-ogg-emp-credential-ma-cli/sprint-ogg-emp-credential-ma-cli.md

-# How do I create credentials for Oracle GoldenGate Microservices (MA) instance in Enterprise Manager Plug-in?
+# How do I create credentials for Oracle GoldenGate Microservices instance using EMCLI in  GoldenGate Enterprise Manager Plug-in
 Duration: 3 minutes

 ### Prerequisites